Dahlias in Soft Light

 Dahlias can be visually overwhelming.
 Hundreds of flowers compete for attention, and many photographs end up feeling busy or unfocused.

 This session is about learning to simplify.
-We'll explore how light, background, color relationships, and selective focus can turn visual chaos into quiet photographs.
+We’ll explore how light, background, color relationships, distance, and selective focus can turn visual chaos into quiet photographs.

 Some comfort with your camera is helpful, but the emphasis is on seeing rather than gear or technical formulas.

-We’ll spend time observing before photographing, making small adjustments, and learning how a subject changes with light, angle, patience, and restraint.
+We’ll spend time observing before photographing, making small adjustments, and learning how a subject changes with light, angle, patience, distance, and restraint.

 “I learned more about where to stand and when to wait for light in a few hours than I had in years of shooting on my own.”